Hypercubed/frontman/README.md

 # Usage

-1. Add yaml front matter to an existing file using a cson template
+1. Add front matter on an existing file using a cson template.

-`frontman {filename} -t {template} > {outputfile}`
+    `frontman {filename} -t {template}`

-2. Add yaml front matter to an existing file, preserving the existing front matter
+2. Replace front matter on an existing file using a cson template.

-`frontman {filename} -t {template} -e > {outputfile}`
+    `frontman {filename} -t {template} -r`

-3. Add yaml front matter to an existing file, preserving the existing front matter, output json
+3. Add front matter to an existing file, output json

-`frontman {filename} -t {template} -e -j > {outputfile}`
+    `frontman {filename} -t {template} -j`

-3. Create a new file using a cson template
+4. Create a new file using a cson template

-`frontman -t {template} > {outputfile}`
+    `frontman -t {template}`

-4. Convert an existing file to json
+5. Convert an existing file to json

-`frontman {filename} -e -j  > {outputfile}`
+    `frontman {filename} -j`

 # Templates

-Templates are cson files returning a single json object that will be merged with or replace the existing yaml in the input file.
-If `-r` is specified in the json object from the cson template will replace all yaml-front-matter that is not explicitily referenced in the template is process, otherwise the data is merged.
-In eather case the base yaml data is availabe to teh cson template using @base.
+Templates are cson files returning a single json object that will be merged with or replace the existing yaml front matter in the input file.
+If `-r` is specified in the json object from the cson template will replace all yaml-front-matter that is not explicitly referenced in the template.
+Without the `-r` flag data in the json object is added to existing values.
+In either case the base yaml data is available to the cson template using @base.

 # Examples